why hello there!

 My name is Robert L. Barrett, but you can call me Rob, Bob, Robbie, Wahb, Bobert, Bear, Barrett, Robo, Roberto, Robatron, Bor, Bub, Rubby, but most definitely NOT Bobby.
 I don't like Bobby.

 I was born and raised in Michigan, which means that I wear sleeveless shirts and shorts in 40 degree weather while utilizing my hand as a map.
 Early on, I found that creative thinking was something that I could just... well... do.
-It came naturally and never felt like work, so I ran with it, finding myself 20 years later with a BFA in Graphic Design from Central Michigan University.
+It came naturally and never felt like work, so I ran with it.
+I found myself some 20 years later with a BFA in Graphic Design from Central Michigan University.
 It was certainly a fun trip and far too ephemeral, but in my book, the party is just starting.

-I'm a Detroit sports fan, which is really difficult sometimes [*ahem* Lions? *ahem*], at least until hockey season starts [*ahem* Red Wings and Tigers! *ahem*].
-I prefer to watch the more violent sports [football, hockey, etc.], but I watch almost every Tigers game as well.
+I'm a Detroit sports fan, which in Chicago can be difficult at times, but hey, I roll with the punches.
+I prefer to watch the more violent sports [football, hockey, etc.], but I can enjoy just about anything competitive.
 Oftentimes you'll catch me watching my guilty pleasure, golf.
 I love it.
 I love to play it.
 I love to live it.
 I love to love it.
-It's just a great, relaxing game of swearing under your breath, nervously yipping 3 foot putts for chump change, and never, ever, (EVER!) playing to your true ability.
+It's just a great, relaxing game of swearing under your breath, nervously yipping 3 foot putts for chump change, and never, ever, [EVER!] playing to your true ability.
 Yep, it's the greatest game ever created.

-Currently, I'm a web designer for Sears Fashion, and have been a part of their team since July, 2013.
-My primary responsibilities include updating their Fashion, Men's Fashion, Women's Fashion, and Kids' Fashion pages on monthly to bi-monthly basis depending on needs of our merchants.
-However, on a fairly regular basis, other projects come into play on a case by case basis.
-It's been a wonderful experience so far, and I'm looking forward to what the future brings for me with them.
+As far as work experience is concerned, I served as a visual / ux designer for Sears and Kmart.
+I was a part of their team from July, 2013 to June, 2017.
+My primary responsibilities included updating their Fashion, Men's Fashion, Women's Fashion, and Kids' Fashion pages on monthly to bi-monthly basis depending on needs of our merchants.
+After three years of that, I was moved to working on a variety of pages including, but not limited to, clothing, shoes, toys, holiday, and sports.
+It was a wonderful experience, but now I'm looking forward to what the future will bring.

 When I'm not working, I spend a significant amount of time working on my second career as a fine artist.
 It is one of my dreams to be a well respected artist and to earn my means through painting and other fine arts.
 You can also find me on the golf course in the spring/summer, at a Lions game in the fall, or having some brews in the winter.
 I enjoy recreational (more like "semi-professional") softball as well, and not your 6-12 foot arc stuff.
 We're talkin' unlimited, 30 foot high, arc pitches.
 It's a blast.